Join our arts mailing list to receive occasional emails about art-related events and opportunities such as the Braintree Open Art Exhibition.

 If you know of other works within the Braintree District which should be added to this list, please contact us.

-As we were unable to go ahead with the planned exhibition this year, we are instead having our first online exhibition.
+As we were unable to go ahead with the planned exhibition in 2020, we instead held our first online exhibition.

 Thank you to the artists for taking part and keeping the Braintree Open going through these strange times!